Frequently Asked Questions About Ketamine Treatments

 You must tell your Ketamine Provider about all medications you are taking, especially narcotic pain relievers, benzodiazepines, barbiturates, MAOIs, the drug Lamictal, and muscle relaxers.

-If you experience a minor side effect while you are at home, you should contact Wyoming Wellness Center at (307-532-3035) or text at 307-338-0446 - Monday-Friday 8a-5p, otherwise, contact your primary medical provider or if it is an emergency call 911 or go to the Emergency Room.
+If you experience a minor side effect while you are at home, you should contact Wyoming Wellness Center at (307-532-3035) or text through the Updox Patient Portal secure messaging system - Monday-Friday 8a-5p, otherwise, contact your primary medical provider or if it is an emergency call 911 or go to the Emergency Room.

 What are the possible side effects of a ketamine treatment?